top of page

 • Design Balance: With the black floor set to contrast sharply with the stunning wide plank floors, it was essential for the living room accents to feature neutral tones.
 Take note of the antler lamp; it was spray-painted in a tone that complements the floor and curtains.
 Meanwhile, the stools and TV hutch wood tones harmonize with the beam.

-• Lighting: Additional light sources, including pot lights over the green sideboard turned "island" plus close to ceiling fixtures brightened the two spaces.
+• Lighting: Additional light sources, including pot lights over the green sideboard turned "island" ground the function with task lighting.

 • Open layout: Incorporating the green "island" a thrifted and painted piece, provided additional storage and counter space, enhancing social interaction and design charm.